Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Introduction

 in contrast with its clean counterpart that scales as $\sim |\omega|^{2/3}$.
-Here, $x = \max(|\omega|, J\, T)$, $\gbar^2 \sim g^2/\gammael$, $g$ is the fermion-boson Yukawa coupling, $J$ is a slowly varying dimensionless function of $\alpha/\alpha_m$~\cite{MFL_Wu_Liao_Foster_PRB_22}, which we take to be a constant, $\omega_c$ is a cutoff, and $\gammael$ is the self-consistent Born impurity scattering rate.
+Here, $x = \max(|\omega|, J\, T)$, where $J$ is a slowly varying dimensionless function of $\alpha/\alpha_m$~\cite{MFL_Wu_Liao_Foster_PRB_22} that we take to be a constant, and $\omega_c$ is a cutoff.
 The MFL self-energy indicates that the concept of quasiparticles is ill-defined due to the strong quantum-critical interaction.
-While this Planckian dissipation suppresses the phase coherence seemingly necessary for pairing \cite{NFL_Raghu_BCS_PRB_15}, superconductivity has been observed in a wide range of quantum-critical systems.
-How can superconductivity survive when the single-particle phase coherence ceases to exist?

-In this Letter, we show that not only does superconductivity survive in a disordered MFL, it can be enhanced owing to the interplay of the diffusive collective modes and quantum-relaxational bosons.
-We focus on the effects of Gaussian-distributed on-site impurity potential disorder and ignore randomness in the fermion-boson Yukawa coupling $g$ \cite{NFL_SC_SYK_Sachdev_arxiv_2022,SYK_review_Sachdev_RMP_2022}.
-We elucidate the physics by carrying out an explicit calculation using the Finkelstein non-linear sigma model (FNLsM) \cite{ NLsM10_Burmistrov_review_19, NLsM2_Foster_Liao_Ann_17, NLsM5_Finkelshtein_83, NLsM6_Kamenev_CUP_11, MFL_Wu_Liao_Foster_PRB_22, Keldysh_conv4_Kamenev_AdvPhy_09}, which is a field-theoretical tool governing the interacting diffusive collective modes.
+Eqs.~(\ref{eq:D_sp}) and (\ref{eq:MFL_self_energy}) are obtained in a particular large-$N$ limit \cite{SYK_Patel_linearT_arxiv_2022,MFL_Wu_Liao_Foster_PRB_22}, but the setting of fermions with strong dissipation and quantum-relaxational bosons in dirty strange metals is quite general.

-Evaluation of the Cooperon ladder diagram \cite{ NLsM6_Kamenev_CUP_11, disO_review_PALee_RMP_1985} reveals that the finite-temperature pairing susceptibility is strongly suppressed due to the MFL self-energy in Eq.~(\ref{eq:MFL_self_energy}).
+In this paper we calculate the pairing susceptibility at finite temperature to determine the stability of the dirty MFL to superconductivity.
+Evaluating the usual Cooper ladder diagram \cite{ NLsM6_Kamenev_CUP_11, disO_review_PALee_RMP_1985} gives the strongly suppressed transition temperature in Eq.~(\ref{TcS}), due to the MFL self-energy in Eq.~(\ref{eq:MFL_self_energy}).
 This is however only the \emph{semiclassical} approximation to the pairing susceptibility.
-We also compute the Maekawa-Fukuyama diagrams \cite{ disO_SC_Finkelstein_Fukuyama_PhysicaB_1994, disO_SC_Fukuyama_PhysicaB_1982} that describe quantum interference-mediated mixing of different interaction channels.
-The mixing of long-ranged Coulomb and BCS interactions is well-known to suppress superconductivity, and is a precursor to the superconductor-insulator transition \cite{ disO_SC_Finkelstein_Fukuyama_PhysicaB_1994, disO_SC_MFC_Burmistrov_AnnPhys_2021}.
-The mixing with short-ranged or other interaction channels can boost superconductivity, attributed to the enhancement of matrix elements amongst critical (multifractal) wave functions \cite{ disO_SC_MFC_Feigelman_PRL_2007, disO_SC_MFC_Feigelman_AnnPhy_2010, disO_SC_MFC_Burmistrov_PRL_2012, disO_SC_MFC_Foster_PRL_2012, disO_SC_MFC_Burmistrov_PRB_2015}.
+We also compute the Maekawa-Fukuyama diagrams \cite{ disO_SC_Finkelstein_Fukuyama_PhysicaB_1994, disO_SC_Fukuyama_PhysicaB_1982} that describe quantum interference-mediated mixing of different interaction channels \cite{ disO_SC_MFC_Feigelman_PRL_2007, disO_SC_MFC_Feigelman_AnnPhy_2010, disO_SC_MFC_Burmistrov_PRL_2012, disO_SC_MFC_Foster_PRL_2012, disO_SC_MFC_Burmistrov_PRB_2015}.
 We will show that the quantum correction to the semiclassical result predicts robust superconductivity of non-BCS form, Eq.~(\ref{eq:Tc}).